mazetoken/mminer/README.md

 --------------------------------------------------------------------------------------

-##### NFT child tokens
+##### NFT (mineable Non-Fungible Tokens)

+You do not need to mine NFT1-Group Tokens constantly.
+Mine a few blocks and create some NFT child tokens

+Always send NFTs to SLP NFT compatible wallets (e.g. Electron Cash wallet SLP edition, Signup wallet, Zapit wallet or Memo.cash browser wallet)

-To create NFT child tokens from mineable NFT1-Group tokens go to your Electron Cash SLP wallet, go to Tokens tab, rigt click on NFT token - create new NFT, choose a name and a symbol for your NFT child token (mined NFT1-Group token will be burned as each child token is created - minted).
+To create NFT child tokens from mineable NFT1-Group tokens go to your Electron Cash SLP wallet, go to Tokens tab, rigt click on NFT token - create new NFT (you might need to split it first), choose a name and a symbol for your NFT child token (NFT Group token will be burned as each child token is created - minted).
 Before you start freeze your mining coins (all 0.00001870 UTXOs)

-You do not need to mine NFT1-Group Token constantly.
-Mine a few blocks and create some NFT child tokens

-Always send NFT to SLP NFT compatible wallets (e.g. Electron Cash wallet SLP edition Zapit wallet or Memo.cash browser wallet)

 --------------------------------------------------------------------------------------